Leadership

 Chief Engineer - Mechanical

-He has been involved in projects ranging from finite element analysis (FEA) and finite element method (FEM) to tooling design, instrumentation, and maneuverability testing.
-In his 15 years at MERC, Jonathan has gained hands-on experience in composite layup, strain gage installation, data acquisition, and material testing.
-His project experience has led him to work with bomb lifts and trailers, robotic work cells, many of the U.S. Air Force’s fixed and rotary wing aircraft, and other aircraft equipment.
-In his time at MERC, Jonathan has gained experience working with the E-8 Joint STARS (JSTARS), C-130 (including SOF variants), F-15, A-10, H-60, H-1, KC-135, C-5, and multiple ground support equipment and vehicles.
+He has been involved in projects ranging from finite element analysis to tooling design, instrumentation, maneuverability testing, structural testing, and reverse engineering.
+In his 19 years at MERC, Jonathan has gained hands-on experience in composite layup, strain gage installation, data acquisition, and material testing.
+His project experience has led him to work with bomb loaders and trailers, robotic work cells, many of the U.S. Air Force’s fixed and rotary wing aircraft, aircraft support equipment, and maintenance tooling.
+He also has experience working with multiple FMS countries, E-8 Joint STARS (JSTARS), C-130 (including SOF variants), F-15, A-10, H-60, H-1, KC-135, C-5, and various ground support equipment and vehicles.

 Mr. Steve Fairfield

-Steve has an undergraduate degree in Information Technology from Middle Georgia State University; an MBA in Information Security from DeVry University, and a master’s in Information Technology.
-Steve is currently pursuing a master’s degree in Cybersecurity from Georgia Tech.
+Steve has an undergraduate degree in Information Technology from Middle Georgia State University; an MBA specializing in Information Assurance and Digital Forensics from DeVry University, and both a master’s degree in Information Technology specializing Information Assurance and Digital Forensics and a master’s degree in Cybersecurity specializing in Information Security from Georgia Tech.